International Women’s Day: A Boudoir Photographer’s Perspective

 TOLERANCE, EMPATHY & UNDERSTANDING OVER GENERALIZATION & ORGANIZED MOVEMENT

 This next statement may come as a surprise you, but I squirm at the word “feminist”.
-For a concept that’s meant to be so positive, I find its teachings to be very ambiguous and political.
-At its core, feminism is meant to bring women together, but in reality, it’s come far from that.
+For a concept that’s meant to be so positive, I find its teachings to be very polarizing and ambiguous.
+At its core, feminism is meant to bring women together to fight for gender equality, but in reality, it’s come far from that.
 Feminists can hardly agree on what it means to be a feminist.
-Not only that, but it creates an overtly polarizing barrier between women and men; a war between the sexes not only within communities but also within marriages.
-What some feminists would consider a movement for equality among our male counterparts, others would call a straight up war against all that is responsible for the shortcomings of women: Men.
+Not only that, but it creates an overtly polarizing barrier between women and men, and even woman to woman.
+What some feminists would consider a movement for equality among our male counterparts, others would call a straight up war against "all that is responsible for the shortcomings of women"-- Men.
 That’s just not productive by any means.
-I mean, some feminists call sex work a form of patriarchal oppression, while others assert that it’s their body, their choice, and more about self expression than oppression.
-Even the idea of pro-life and pro-choice is held hostage by competing feminists.
-Is anyone actually right, or should that call depend on the many other factors at play?
-Who is a group to make that judgement call?
+In the case of woman-to-woman, some feminists call sex work a form of patriarchal oppression while other feminists assert that it’s their body, their choice, and more about self-expression than oppression.
+Even the idea of pro-life and pro-choice is held hostage by competing feminist ideologies.
+Is anyone actually right?
+So many other factors come into play, from one individual to the next, and those factors are important to consider.

 What I do know is that I’m 100% against generalization.
-Especially when violence and judgement are used to perpetuate it.
-I live by the belief that while we all have qualities that make us unique, we are actually more alike in most ways and that is worth exploring.
-I believe that if we do the work within ourselves to heal from the inside out, we can stop pointing the finger at others and placing blame on stereotypes and generalizations.
-If we can teach our children to be tolerant and willing to find commonalities instead of differences, and to foster their own unique qualities instead of trying to fit in with what society says is “best”, that’s where the big change will come from.
+Especially when violence and judgement based on generalizations are used to perpetuate fear.
+I live by the belief that while there may be innate differences between groups of people, individuals among all of those different groups have more in common with one another than anything, and the things that make us alike are more worth exploring.
+I believe that if we do the work within ourselves to heal from the inside out, we can stop pointing the finger at others and placing blame using stereotypes and generalizations.
+If we can teach our children to be strive to find commonalities instead of differences, and to foster their own unique qualities instead of trying to fit in with what society deems "worthy/best/right", that’s where the big change will come from.

 CHANGE TAKES COURAGE; THE KIND THAT COMES FROM WITHIN

-Take steps back to disconnect and get to know yourself.
-Get to a point where you're able to trust your intuition enough to look within for your answers instead of social media influencers, and even mainstream media.
-With so much information at our fingertips, this is more important than ever for mental survival, and not only you, but your community benefit from it.
+Take steps backward to disconnect and get to know yourself.
+Get to a point where you're able to trust your intuition enough to look within for your answers instead of to social media influencers and mainstream media.
+With so much misinformation at our fingertips, this is more important than ever for your own mental survival and creating a thriving, supportive community.

 THE WOMEN’S MOVEMENT HAS HELPED TO CREATE OPPORTUNITIES FOR WOMEN LIKE NEVER BEFORE